 Captive formation benefits may be achieved by any number of circumstances which positively impact your business group.

-Coverage provision – Captives can provide coverage to subsidiaries and members that are not available in the market place, such as punitive damages.
+Captives can provide coverage to the primary operating company and affiliated entities that are either cost prohibitive or not available in the market place.

 Insurance companies are provided a special tax treatment that provides smaller captives being taxed only on their taxable investment income.